telerik/winforms-docs/propertygrid/how-to/custom-keyboard-handling.md

 The example below will handle a scenario in which the *Tab* key is captured and later used to navigate the property grid in a forward direction.
 Once the last item is reached then the next *Tab* key press will move the focus out of the control.

->note This approach can be used to modify the current implementation for any of the input keys or new keys be added and handled in a special way.
+>tip This approach can be used to modify the current implementation for any of the input keys or new keys be added and handled in a special way.
 Eventually the key message will reach the **ProcessKeyDown** method in the **PropertyGridTableElement** class.
 This method is virtual and its implementation can be modified.

 >caption Figure 1: Custom Tab Key Behavior